fygar256/general-assembler-axx/README.md

 .include "file.s"
 ```

-#### global
+#### export

-You can specify a label globally like this.
-Only the label specified by the .global command will be exported.
+You can specify a label to export like this.
+Only the label specified by the .export command will be exported.

 ```
-.global label
+.export label
 ```

 #### section